goingpaper/project/README.md

 After login on the main site a few different html pages can be accessed from hyperlinks in the header bar.
 The linked pages are Bars,Users,Drinks,Reviews and Breweries all of which contain tables of data according to the objects they hold.
 From each those pages individual detailed views of those objects can be accessed.
+Users have the ability to add reviews on any bar, like any listed berr and comment on any non-superusers page